sinclairzx81/typebox/readme.md

 ### Limitations

-Syntax Types work by having TypeBox parse TypeScript syntax within the TypeScript type system.
-This approach can place some strain on the TypeScript compiler and language service, potentially affecting responsiveness.
-While TypeBox makes a best-effort attempt to optimize for Syntax Types, users should be mindful of the following structures:
+TypeBox parses TypeScript types directly within the TypeScript type system.
+This process does come with an inference cost, which scales with the size and complexity of the types being parsed.
+Although TypeBox strives to optimize Syntax Types, users should be aware of the following structures:

 ```typescript
 // Excessively wide structures will result in instantiation limits exceeding